Epic Stack Review 2026: Best Free Remix Boilerplate

 The Authentication System

-// app/utils/auth.server.ts — custom auth utilities
+// app/utils/auth.server.ts — custom session management

 import { createCookieSessionStorage, redirect } from '@remix-run/node';